Counselling: Developing Personal and Professional Self-Awareness

 Conclusion

-This discussion elaborates the process and the importance of professional and self-awareness for sustainable mental health and wellness in the counseling profession.
+The method and significance of professional and self-awareness for long-term mental health and wellness in the counseling profession are explained in detail in this conversation.
 The discussion shows the principles of personal and professional awareness, highlighting the importance of realizing personal weaknesses and strengths for counselors.
 It also discusses the important steps in the professional and personal awareness process and how I can follow them to improve sustainability as a counselor in the mental health profession.

 References